TalkControl/talk-control-revealjs-extensions/docs/layouts.md

 # Different Layout

-For the moment, you have the possibilty to have multiples columns for displaying informations.
+For the moment, you have the possibility to have multiple columns for displaying informations.

 ## Multiple column layout

-Due to some "magic" done by RevealJS engine, it's recommand to not use multiple columns with vertical slides.
+Due to some "magic" done by RevealJS engine, it's recommended to not use multiple columns with vertical slides.

 Multiple columns with background and vertical slides won't work.

-A new syntax have to be used
+A new syntax has to be used

 ```md
 <!-- .slide: class="tc-multiple-columns" -->